Unemployed at 40, 45, 50

 But since a midlife transformation is all about change and flexibility: a person can often shift in surprising manners to better improve their employment situation.
 Ironically it is possible to use your midlife crisis to help improve your work situation!

 Understand part of the process is PATIENCE, to give yourself time to re-adjust to yourself.
 It takes three months for your emotional state to come to balance after a major change like this.
 For many people, it can be a year or two in the process of redefining themselves.
 So Patience is key.
-Quite a bit of the above advice is geared to help a person make it thru a longer duration of an unemployment situation.
-If you try to rush to find a new job, conditions won’t change, nor, will you change your habits and patterns for later when it happens again.
+Quite a bit of the above advice is geared to help a person make it through a longer duration of an unemployment situation.
+If you try to rush to find a new job, conditions won’t change, nor will you change your habits and patterns for later when it happens again.
 Chances are you will experience unemployment again, so it’s best to pace yourself and get some good habits under your belt the first time around.

-So you have to use the unemployment as an opportunity to grow and change yourself to be a more aware person.
+So you have to use unemployment as an opportunity to grow and change yourself to be a more aware person.
 Once you get it down, you will discover flexibility.
 Then as your life unfolds in the future, you will shift as needed and change your jobs more fluidly to always be in the balance between yourself and society.

 This is a starting point for what over the years I have found to work.
 Be aware, depending on where you live and your culture, there will be many variations to what I have written.